AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 ### Resume tips & tricks

-* PDF format
+* PDF format (your formatting will remain intact, Word docs can sometimes render differently)
 * 1 page ideal, 2 pages max
 * Tailor your resume to the role you're applying for
 * Skills section:
-  * List skills in order of most comfortable to least.
+  * List skills in order of most comfortable to least
   * If you list a language or technology, you **must** be able to respond briefly to the question, "Tell me a little about something you did with X..."
 * Projects section:
   * What does the code you wrote do?
   * Why did you do it?
-  * Include any quantifiable measurements you can.
+  * Include any quantifiable measurements you can
 * Hobbies/Activities section:
   * If you include Hobbies/Activities, keep it short!
   * As an inteviewer, I'm a fan of this section.
 It helps me get the conversation started, calm any nerves, and get a beter sense of the candidate as a whole person.